stajkowski/aws-networking/README.md

 1. Support for additional named private subnets.

-#### Version 2.1.0
+#### Version 2.2.0

+1. [2.1.0] Add support to configure existing IPAM scope ID.
-1. Add observability with configuration of Internet Monitor for selected VPCs.
+2. Add observability with configuration of Internet Monitor for selected VPCs.
-2. Add support to configure SNS topics, subscriptions and alarms for Iternet Monitor.
+3. Add support to configure SNS topics, subscriptions and alarms for Iternet Monitor.

 ## Required Permissions
 ```